 The Eligibility List is established as a result of the final examination scores (passing is 70) and is valid for one (1) year, unless otherwise exhausted.
 An additional five (5) points shall be added to the passing examination grade for an applicant who served on active duty in the United States Armed Forces for not less than one (1) year, and received an honorable discharge.
 A DD214 Member 4 form must be submitted with the registration form or prior to the start of the exam to be considered.

 Applicants who pass the Civil Service examination and who are considered for appointment in the classification of either a Cadet or Probationary Firefighter, are required to pass each phase of the following selection process:

 - Oral interview board

 - Work fitness medical exam including a drug test

 Applicants who do not pass the written examination and/or fail to complete the selection process will not be considered for appointment as a firefighter for the duration of that current eligibility list.
 These applicants may reapply and retest for the next posted Civil Service examination.

 Conditions of Employment

 - Must be able to respond to a civil emergency within a 45-minute travel response time

-- Must agree to not use tobacco products of any kind, both on or off duty while employed by the City of Temple Fire Department
+- Must agree to not use tobacco products of any kind while on duty and employed by the City of Temple Fire Department

 - Must agree to take and pass an annual Physical Assessment Test